wilsonmar/wilsonmar.github.io/_posts/2018-07-17-salesforce-rock-stars.md

    * <a target="_blank" href="https://www.salesforce.com/campaign/blaze-your-trail/">See videos of "Trailblazers"
 who are using the software</a>.

-This page lists individuals who have contributed significant blogs, tweets, courses, or otherwise have been recognized some way:
+This page lists individuals who have significant blogs, tweets, courses, or otherwise have contributed some way:

    <a name="MVP"></a>

    * <a target="_blank" href="https://success.salesforce.com/mvp/">https://success.salesforce.com/mvp</a> (About 200+ are selected each year).

+   * Webinar: <a target="_blank" href="https://longshoreconsulting.webinarninja.com/webinars/18315/register/">#AdminHour: All About the Salesforce MVP Program</a>

    <a name="GolderHoodie"></a>